 - Risk assessment – this is a legal requirement.

 - Safe LPG arrangement and relevant Gas Safe certificates (if you are planning to use gas to cook).
+If you happen to run a food truck, check out our gas safety tips for food trucks on our site.

 - Fire safety equipment – such as fire blankets and extinguishers suitable for the size of the unit.